Cost of Living Comparison Between Afghanistan and Canada Cost of Living Comparison Between Afghanistan and Canada

 Monthly Cost of Living

-Afghanistan is roughly 90% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Afghanistan is roughly 90% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency